-The RO scheme policy is set by the Department of Energy and Climate Change (DECC) and in Northern Ireland the Department for the Economy (DfE), but the scheme is administered by E-Serve.
+The RO scheme policy is set by the Department for Business, Energy and Industrial Strategy (BEIS) and, in Northern Ireland, the Department for the Economy (DfE), but the scheme is administered by Ofgem.

 We assess and, where appropriate, accredit RO applications that have been made to us.
 Assessments are made based on the evidence submitted with the application and the circumstances specific to the generating station.

 Applicants must meet the eligibility criteria to be granted accreditation under the RO.
 It is not our role to interpret legislation on your behalf; we encourage you to seek legal and technical advice to help understand how the legislation applies to you.

 We are unable to comment on future policy amendments or on speculative applications and scenarios.

 If you still have questions, but can't find the answer on our website please contact our Renewables team: